 In addition to being integrated with ShartThings (Duh!) the Samsung Smart Plug also supports IFTTT applets, and it will integrate with other smart devices if you pair it with a SmartThings hub.
 Also, just to clarify, it does not require the SmartThings Hub in order to work.

-One of the perks of this plug is that you don’t need a separate app to setup the smart plug aside from the SmartThings app.
-The SmartThings app opens to a My Home screen that displays all of the rooms in your home that you have programmed into the app, and shows the smart devices associated with each room.
+One of the perks of this plug is that you don’t need a separate app to set up the smart plug aside from the SmartThings app.
+The SmartThings app opens to a My Home screen that displays all of the rooms in your home that you have programmed into the app and shows the smart devices associated with each room.
 There is a plus icon in the top right corner to add new devices.
-The app allows the you create Scenes, which allow you control the SmartThings WiFi plug and other connected devices with a single tap.
+The app allows you to create Scenes, which allow you to control the SmartThings WiFi plug and other connected devices with a single tap.
 Other companies refer to these as groups.

 There are also automations, which allow you to have the plug react to certain triggers.
 For example, time of day or your location if you use geo-fencing.
 You can also create automations to have the plug react to triggers from other SmartThings devices if you are using a SmartThings hub.
 Of course, you don’t have to have the SmartThings hub if you are using IFTTT.

 If you are looking for a smart plug with energy monitoring and something at a low price, the Samsung SmartThings Wifi Smart Plug is the way to go.
 It offers many of the features that you find on more expensive plugs, including Alexa and Google Assistant voice control, support for IFTTT, and power usage reporting.
 It has an affordable price, good performance, and a generous list of features.